Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Low frequency limit of the Kubo electric conductivity and of the QFT based model for em response for graphene.

 In the zero temperature limit, using $\tilde{k}_{\surf} = \hbar v_{F}k_{\surf}$ we obtain

-The direct consequence of this result is that the $n=0$ Matsubara frequency term of the Lifshitz formula applied to graphene is different by using this $\rm{NR}$ model and the Kubo model showed in App. \ref{App_Kubo}.
+The direct consequence of this result is that the $n=0$ Matsubara frequency term of the Lifshitz formula applied to graphene is different by using this $\rm{QFT}$ model and the Kubo model showed in App.~\ref{App_Kubo}.
+Now, taking into account the effect of losses, the QFT model is modified into (see \Eq{QFT_response_with_dissipation})